philomates/philomates.github.io/site_generator/content/md/posts/2022-03-24-contextualizing-clojure-in-the-small-and-large.md

 I figured that when I joined [Nextjournal](nextjournal.com/) I'd be able to bring a lot of nice ideas from Nubank to the table.
 I've been surprised to see how, even though both places use Clojure and Datomic, the patterns I learned at Nubank make little sense on a small engineering team.

-Through the experience of working at Nextjournal I've started to better contextualize and understand Nubank's approach to Clojure.
+Through the experience of working at Nextjournal I've started to better understand Nubank's approach to Clojure.
 How it shines in an organization geared for the madness of the hyper-growth that VC investors demand, and also how it deviates from what many Clojurists are used to.

 ### the REPL